 Why Home Therapy is Critical

 To ensure that you recover from primary motor cortex damage, it’s crucial to do your therapy exercises as often as you can.
 One hour, three times a week is usually the most you can get from a rehab clinic, but continuing your therapy at home between sessions will help you to make real progress.

 This is critical, because the more exercises you do, the faster you will recover function.

 Recovering from Primary Motor Cortex Damage

 Primary motor cortex damage can affect nearly every muscle group in the body.

 The effects of damage to the primary motor cortex are serious.
-Fortunately, most of them can be reversed by activating neuroplasticity through exercise.
+Fortunately, some of them can be reversed by activating neuroplasticity through exercise.

 With enough practice, you can help your brain rewire itself until eventually, you can regain the strength to move your body once again.